 Hi, my name is Thomas Boldt, and I’ve been working in the graphic arts for over a decade, but my experience with image editing software dates even further back to the early 2000s.

-We also reached out to the ACDSee support team via live chat, though the question was not directly related to the product's features.
+We also reached out to the ACDSee support team via live chat, though the question was not directly related to the product’s features.
 We were originally going to review ACDSee Ultimate 10 but when I tried to download the trial version (which is free for 30 days) I encountered a small issue.
-In the nutshell, it seems the company is planning to rebrand ACDSee Pro and Ultimate into Photo Studio Ultimate 2018.
+In the nutshell, it seems the company has rebranded ACDSee Pro and Ultimate into Photo Studio Ultimate.
 Therefore, we asked the question (see in the screenshot) via the chat box and Brendan from their support team replied yes.

-Disclaimer: ACDSee did not provide any compensation or consideration for the writing of this review, and they have had no editorial control or review over the content.
+Disclaimer: ACDSee did not provide any compensation or consideration for the writing of this Photo Studio review, and they have had no editorial control or review over the content.

-ACDSee Photo Studio is a complete RAW workflow, image editing and library organization tool.
-While it doesn't have a devoted professional following as yet, it aims to be a complete solution for professional users as well as more casual and semi-professional photographers.
+It is a complete RAW workflow, image editing, and library organization tool.
+While it doesn’t have a devoted professional following as yet, it aims to be a complete solution for professional users as well as more casual and semi-professional photographers.

 Is It Free?

 ACDSee Photo Studio is not free software, but there is a 30-day free trial with all features available.
-After that, you have the option to purchase the current version of the software for a one-time fee of $149.99 USD (with the option of adding 1 year of 'upgrade insurance' for $59.99), or you can subscribe to one of three monthly plans.
+After that, you have the option to purchase the current version of the software for a one-time fee of $89.95 USD (discounted price as of this update), or you can subscribe to one of three monthly plans.

 You can get a single device license limited to personal use for $6.90 USD per month, or a 5 device license limited to personal use for $8.90.
 If you want to use Photo Studio for business or commercial purposes, a single device license is available for $6.30 per month when purchased a year at a time, or $7.90 month to month.